sajibtariq/Dash-content/README.md

 At first encode video with X264 tool and create segment with MP4Box tool

-No.of Bitrate Representation--Resolution----Encoding----Rate Quality Level
+No.of Bitrate Representation--Resolution----Bitrate(Encoding)----Rate Quality Level

 1. -------------------------------320x240-------235kbps-----very low quality